sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

 # CS2 Reinforcement Learning Agent Analysis Log

-*Last updated: 2024-03-13 - Enhanced reference section and improved testing documentation structure*
+*Last updated: 2024-03-25 - Fixed inconsistency with autonomous environment listing*

 ## Overview
 This directory contains a comprehensive analysis of the CS2 reinforcement learning agent codebase, organized by component type.
 This main file serves as an index to navigate the detailed analyses in subdirectories.